 Before we get started, I want to address the elephant in the room.
 No, this is not a paid post from chess.com.
 However, we are chess.com affiliates and get a percentage of the revenue if our readers subscribe.
 With that out of the way, let’s explore the benefits of a chess.com premium membership.

 Let’s begin with what doesn’t change.
 Getting premium will not change anything in-game.
-Upgrading your account does not give you an advantage over the board at all.
-Likewise, as a free user, you have no disadvantage in a game against premium members.
-The in-game experience is going to be the same whether you are a premium member or not.
+Upgrading your account does not give you an advantage over the board.
+Likewise, you have no disadvantage in a game against premium members as a free user.
+The in-game experience will be the same whether you are a premium member or not.

 Ads are annoying and we all hate them.
 If you buy any tier of chess.com premium all the ads disappear.
 That being said, the ads on chess.com are not intrusive and won’t ruin your experience.
 I view the ad-less experience as a bonus of getting a premium membership.

 Puzzles & Puzzle Rush

-One of the biggest benefits of upgrading to a premium membership is tactics.
+One of the most significant benefits of upgrading to a premium membership is tactics.

 Chess.com puzzle training is a terrific resource to get up to speed on tactics.
 With a free membership, you get five puzzles per day.
 The Gold membership will get you 25 puzzles to solve per day.
 This is a lot, and I doubt anybody would average over 25 per day.
-If you are upgrading your membership solely for tactics, I would recommend the gold membership.
+If you are upgrading your membership solely for tactics, I recommend the gold membership.

 At the platinum and diamond membership level, you will get unlimited puzzles.
 This is particularly helpful if you want to go over many easy tactics via learning mode, a hidden gem of the chess.com puzzle training.

-In learning mode, you can select specific themes or motifs as well as a rating range for the puzzles.
+In learning mode, you can select specific themes or motifs and a rating range for the puzzles.
 This can be extremely helpful to fast-track the weaknesses you’ve found in your game.
 Being a free, or even a gold member, can slow your progress if you want to utilize learning mode.
 Want to practice simple forks or positions with the bishop pair?
 Learning mode is your friend.